iamfuxiao/tumour-growth-patterns-impact-evolution/README.md

 A coarse-grained cellular automaton model is developed for this study.
 See the paper link above for more details.

 ### Source Code
 The computer code is written in CUDA C++.
-A brief description of functions, key parameters, and output files is given below.
+A brief description of functions and key parameters in the code, output files produced, and compilation of the code is given below.

 #### functions
 * `main(...)` function: control of simulation flow, including intialisation, iterations of growth, death, and driver acquisition, and writing outputs.